zipi/rrr/README.md

 A database Docker image with a customized configuration is an exercise left to the reader who finds it necessary.

-You can create your database in the mysql terminal with
+You can could your database in the mysql terminal with

 	CREATE DATABASE rrr_development
 	CREATE DATABASE rrr_test

-Or from the command line with
+Better to exit MySQL and run it from the command line so you can verify rails can control the database server.

 	rails db:create

 #### Yea!
 You're on Rails

-Now rails is really ready, run this again
+Now your application is finally ready, run the server

 	rails s

 Refresh the browser and enjoy the pretty "Yay!
 You're on Rails!" page.
 But not too long, now the real work of building a Ruby on Rails with React web application can begin.

-The first problem you'll notice is an error in the logs from web console, this can be useful during development, so to fix it edit confg/environments/development.rb and add this line inside the Rails.application.configure block.

-	config.web_console.permissions = "172.28.5.0/24"

-If you've changed the up-net script you'll know if you need a different subnet here.

 ### How to Accomplish Work